Otsukionata/Otsukionata/README.md

 - 👀 I’m interested in Video Games, Coding, Web Design
 - 🌱 I’m currently learning HTML, CSS, JavaScript, Bootcamp and PHP

 I'm looking for internship.
-It will begin on March çth.
+It will begin on September...
+Well in fact, it begun already but the school is still waiting for me to find a company to work with.
 Please contact me here.

 <!---